Skip to main content

 When we just encode the list, we encode all the words and their order.

-However, we just need the list of words and don't care about order.
-This means there is an opportunity to reduce the size by imposing the order.
+However, as we just need the list of words and don't care about the order, there is an opportunity to reduce the size by imposing the order.
 So, what about sorting it?

 Now for a common trick.
 When working with a sorted list, it is generally easier to store the difference between consecutive elements.
 For instance, 'APPLE' is between 'APPEL' and 'APPLY', respectively 1589420 and 1589433.
 Instead of storing 1589637 for 'APPLE', if we keep the words sorted, we can just say it is 217 after 'APPEL'.
 And that by adding 13 to 'APPLE', we get the next word.